 Unit delivery and learning resources

-Students are required to attend face-to-face tutorials each week (commencing from Week 1).
-Tutorials will provide a general overview of the topics and highlight key concepts and techniques for specific topics.
-Tutorials will be interactive in nature and are designed to facilitate further investigation and discussion of the concepts covered in the online learning resources and their application to practical cases.
+Lectures and tutorials are interactive and are designed to facilitate further discussion of concepts covered in online learning resources and their application to practical cases.

 The timetable for classes can be found on the University web site at: http://www.timetables.mq.edu.au/